Paulmayock/rock-paper-scissors-lizard-spock/README.md

 Some improvements I would have liked to make to the website.

-- Have the "choose your weapon" and options not visible until the start button is clicked.
 - Option to end the game while playing the game
 - Option to quit the game when the game has ended instead of only the option to start new game.